Rock Radio Scrapbook

 December, 1968

-(Logo credit/The Hound Dog Lorenz Tribute site)
+(Logo credit/The Hound Dog Lorenz Tribute Site)

 Christmas was always a special time during Top 40 radio's golden years, with seasonal shows and programming to celebrate the holiday.

 Stan Roberts did a Christmas morning show for years on Buffalo's WGR.
-And Roger Ashby has devoted his Sunday Morning Oldies Show to the Christmas theme, on the Sunday preceding Christmas.
-For years, Canadian FM radio legend Dave Marsden has done his own annual Christmas show, most recently on The Rock in Oshawa, Ont.
+And Roger Ashby devoted his Sunday Morning Oldies Show to the Christmas theme, on the Sunday preceding Christmas.
+For years, Canadian FM radio legend Dave Marsden has done his own annual Christmas show, most recently on The Rock in Oshawa, Ontario.

-We also cannot forget the great Christmas charities, such as the CHUM Christmas Wish, whose roots go back to 1966.
+We also cannot forget the great Christmas charities, such as the CP24 CHUM Christmas Wish, whose roots go back to 1966.
 Please give if you can.

 Buffalo legend Hound Dog Lorenz got in on the Christmas act, too.
 His "Cool Yule" show was a Christmas staple on his own station, WBLK-FM.
-Hear the Hound's "Cool Yule" from Christmas 1968 here.

 (Scrapbook archives)